zuhlke-asia/agile-assessment-tool/README.md

 # agile-assessment-tool
 Agile Assessment Tool Zuhlke Singapore.
-This tool servers the purpose to assess the customer's knowledge about the agile methodology and also provide an entry point for Zuhlke's business.
+This tool serves the purpose to assess the customer's knowledge about the agile methodology and also provide an entry point for Zuhlke's business.

 ## Development Guide